ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

     {WARNING/}

-* Enforcing the configuration will list the collections that configurations are defined for, explain the process, and allow you to proceed or cancel the operation.
+* Clicking 'Enforce Configuration' will present the confirmation dialog shown below, that will list the collections that configurations are defined for, explain the process, and allow you to proceed or cancel the operation.

     ![Proceed or Cancel](images/revisions/enforce-configuration-2.png "Proceed or Cancel")